openebs/website/website/src/blogs/2017-07-27-tech-enthusiasts-weighing-in-on-container-native-storage.md

 ![Container native storage adaption curve](https://cdn-images-1.medium.com/max/800/1*11EOWUuoRjWn8pZ1uMXidg.png)

-With S-less (server and state) architectures on the rise and faster networks at every possible end point, we can envision building and deploying services that can scale to yet unseen/unknown/unimaginable magnitude, **but!** (*Ned Stark once told me, that anything said before but*, ..*a GoT in-joke*) **State will be the bottleneck.**
+With S-less (server and state) architectures on the rise and faster networks at every possible endpoint, we can envision building and deploying services that can scale to yet unseen/unknown/unimaginable magnitude, **but!** (*Ned Stark once told me, that anything said before but*, ..*a GoT in-joke*) **State will be the bottleneck.**

-What ever you do with Compute (S-less) containers, you always need to start and end with Data.
+Whatever you do with Compute (S-less) containers, you always need to start and end with Data.
 Data is State. *State — is the beginning and end! the Alpha and Omega!*

 S-less will have no (busine$$) value without State! (*Well, agreed that you can offload the maintenance of State to someone else.
 But at what cost!
 Whoever owns the data, owns the $$*)